factorial/paradigm/README.md

 The Paradigm HTML Finalizer will:

 * Collapse all <html></html> elements into one by effectively removing all but the first <html> and all but the last </html>.
 * Collapse all <head></head> elements into one, maintaining child order, placing it directly before the <body> tag in the at html top.
-The additional values already specified by a tag in a parent template for any tags in the head will be dropped except for <style> tags
+Additional values already specified by a tag in the <head> of a parent template will be dropped except for \<style\> tags.
 * Collapse all <script></script> tags into one, maintaining child order, minifying the code and placing it as the last element in the <body> tag.
 * Minify and gzip the resulting HTML.